KMRQ

 KMRQ (96.7 FM) is a radio station broadcasting an active rock format.
 Licensed to Riverbank, California, United States, the station serves the Modesto area.
-The station is currently owned by iHeartMedia, Inc. Its studios and transmitter are located separately in Modesto.
+The station is currently owned by iHeartMedia, Inc. with studios and transmitter located separately in Modesto, with its studios on Lancey Drive and its transmitter on Hawaiian Petrel Avenue.

 History

 The station went on the air as KQKK in 1979.
 Then had several callsign changes over the years KVFX 96.7 The Fox, then finally set on the KMRQ calls.
 The station had spent the previous 2 ½ years as a Spanish language station branded as "La Preciosa" until the switch to Active Rock on 2008-09-05.